SalomePlatform/adao/doc/en/reference.rst

     for them, despite the fact that these commands are not required for *"ObserverTest"*, and will not be used.
 The easiest way is to give "1" as a STRING for both, *"ObservationOperator"* having to be of type *Matrix*.

+**"TangentTest"**

+  *Required commands*
+    *"CheckingPoint",
+    "ObservationOperator"*

+  AmplitudeOfInitialDirection
+    This key indicates the scaling of the initial perturbation build as a vector used for the directional derivative around the nominal checking point.
+The default is 1, that means no scaling.

+  EpsilonMinimumExponent
+    This key indicates the minimal exponent value of the power of 10 coefficient to be used to decrease the increment multiplier.
+The default is -8, and it has to be between 0 and -20.
+For example, its default value leads to calculate the residue of the scalar product formula with a fixed increment multiplied from 1.e0 to 1.e-8.

+  InitialDirection
+    This key indicates the vector direction used for the directional derivative around the nominal checking point.
+It has to be a vector.
+If not specified, this direction defaults to a random perturbation around zero of the same vector size than the checking point.

+  SetSeed
+    This key allow to give an integer in order to fix the seed of the random generator used to generate the ensemble.
+A convenient value is for example 1000.
+By default, the seed is left uninitialized, and so use the default initialization from the computer.

 Requirements for functions describing an operator
 -------------------------------------------------